Study Code of Practice and Student Code of Conduct

 How is academic misconduct sanctioned? add

-In the case of formative assessment pieces, the student is given an oral warning by the teacher, and the incident is recorded by the school.
+- In the case of formative assessment pieces, the student is given an oral warning by the teacher, and the incident is recorded by the school.
 Should the student break the rules of academic integrity again, a written warning is issued.
 In case of a third incident, the student may be expelled, either temporarily or permanently, depending on the nature of the breach of regulations.
+In certain cases, a student may receive a written warning without an oral warning, for example if a student blatantly cheats in an end-of-year test.

 Balance of probabilities approach add